crosscompute/crosscompute-docs/docs/automation-framework/examples.md

 # scripts configuration
 # - path to your script, relative to the script folder
-# - command to use to run your script, if path is not specified
 # - folder where your script should run
 scripts:
   - path: run.ipynb